Skip to navigationSkip to main content

 In addition to safer containers, businesses are shifting towards more versatile containers that can allow for better, more reliable transport and easy consumption on arrival.

 Without the right packaging, food can lose its desired temperature or texture.
 Packaging should support the meal being offered.
-More versatile containers For example, if it is a hot meal, the packaging should vent steam to avoid your food product getting soggy, but it should also have good heat retention so that your guest’s food does not arrive cold.
+For example, if it is a hot meal, the packaging should vent steam to avoid your food product getting soggy, but it should also have good heat retention so that your guest’s food does not arrive cold.

 Food can also shift and spill during transit, creating a messy and unpleasant experience for your customers.